-22. There are various legislative tools available to Landlords, including notices, which are available under the Residential Tenancies Act.
+- 22. There are various legislative tools available to Landlords, including notices, which are available under the Residential Tenancies Act.
 At Kāinga Ora, our range of tools is much wider than that provided by legislation, and includes all the relationship and community building that forms the basis of a sustaining tenancies approach.
 We will write to tenants and let them know when their behaviour is having a detrimental impact on other tenants, neighbours or our staff, and what we expect them to do differently.
-But this will almost never be in the form of a formal legal notice under the Residential Tenancies Act.

-- 23. One of the tools available to us is a transfer of a tenant under s53B of the Residential Tenancies Act.
-This provision allows Kainga Ora to require a tenant to transfer for any reason (where there is alternative housing available that suits the tenant's needs).
+But this will almost never be in the form of a formal legal notice under the Residential Tenancies Act. - 23.
+One of the tools available to us is a transfer of a tenant under s53B of the Residential Tenancies Act.
+This provision allows Kāinga Ora to require a tenant to transfer for any reason (where there is alternative housing available that suits the tenant's needs).
 This includes where the tenancy is no longer suitable due to serious and repeated disruptive behaviour.
-This step would only be considered as a last resort and backed up with appropriate support for any tenant transferred, and only undertaken with Review Group approval (for further information on the Review Group, see below). - There is more detailed information about the tools under Appendix One, This Appendix 24. sets out a sustaining tenancies approach to each potential tool including whether it is appropriate to use that tool under a sustaining tenancies approach.
+This step would only be considered as a last resort and backed up with

+- appropriate support for any tenant transferred, and only undertaken with Review Group approval (for further information on the Review Group, see below). - 24.
+A further tool is s55A which sets out a process for issuing 'anti-social behaviour notices' as defined under the Residential Tenancies Act; with the ability to apply to the Tribunal for the tenancy to be terminated if three notices are issued within 90 days.
+Kāinga Ora would only use this process as a last resort; with a graduated series of letters and contacts with the customer with Regional Director, Regional DCE and Review Group consideration; and with any customer whose tenancy is terminated being offered another Kāinga Ora home. - 25.
+There is more detailed information about the tools under Appendix One.
+This Appendix sets out a sustaining tenancies approach to each potential tool including whether it is appropriate to use that tool under a sustaining tenancies approach.
 Appendix Two sets out three categories of disruptive behaviour.
-These should be used by staff to assess tenant behaviour for the purpose of planning and tailoring their responses to support the tenant, their whanau and the community.
+These should be used by staff to assess tenant behaviour for the purpose of planning and tailoring their responses to support the tenant, their whānau and the community.
 The definitions also help staff to know when to seek peer support, and when to refer a situation to the Review Group.
-These definitions should be used alongside definitions used as part of our Customer Risk Rating system and our Guidance for Staying Safe and Secure.
-These last two documents are not specifically tenant focussed, and relate to how staff should keep themselves safe and secure in the face of behaviour by any person they encounter, wider than just tenants. the
+These definitions should be used alongside definitions used as part of our Customer Risk Rating system and our Guidance for Staying Safe and Secure These last two documents are not specifically tenant focussed, and relate to how staff should keep themselves safe and secure in the face of behaviour by any person they encounter, wider than just tenants.